marko-londo/Code-Reference-Library/README.md

               .reset_index(name="Count")
           )

-      # Get the dataframe for the specified month index and sort it by "Date / Time" column in ascending order
+      # Get the dataframe for the specified month index parameter and sort it by "Date / Time" column in ascending (chronological) order
       month = data_by_month_df[month_index].sort_values(by="Date / Time", ascending=True)

       # Count the number of occurrences of each shape in the specified month and create a dataframe